AmirhosseinChami/Telegram-ChatGPT-bot/README.md

 ## Contributing

-If you have any improvements or suggestions for the Enigma Machine simulator, feel free to fork the repository and create a pull request.
+If you have any improvements or suggestions for the Telegram ChatGPT bot, feel free to fork the repository and create a pull request.
 Any contributions are welcome!

 ## License